google/elemental2/README.md

 - Install [Bazel](https://bazel.build/versions/master/docs/install.html).
 - clone this repository with git: `git clone https://github.com/google/elemental2.git`
-- Inside the repository, have bazel build all the jar files:
+- Inside the repository, run the script `build_gwt_mvn_jars.sh`:

-      $ bazel build //java/elemental2/...
+      $ ./build_gwt_mvn_jars.sh /path/to/output/directory

-The jars are available in your `bazel-bin/java` directory.
+The jars are available in `/path/to/output/directory` directory.
+If you don't provide a argument to the script, the script will create a temporary directory for the generated jar.

 Bazel dependencies
 ------------------